HetDaftary/Competitive-Coding-Solutions/Leet-Code/README.md

 # Leet-Code-Solutions
-The solutions of Leet-Code are available in this repositry.
+The solutions of Leet-Code are available in this repository.